LeNguyenAnhKhoa/LeNguyenAnhKhoa/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Khoa Le
 ===============================================================================================================================

-A normal person interested in AI
+A normal person interested in NLP
 --------------------------------

-I've been learning Machine Learning since 2023 and want to connect with more people
+I've been researching NLP since 2025 and want to connect with more people

 * ✉️  You can contact me at [sadseadasda13@gmail.com](mailto:sadseadasda13@gmail.com)
 * ⚡  Fun fact: It's will be done at the end, if not it's not the end